Information about our services for patients and families.Find out more

 It’s also important to stay safe and follow the rules.
 If you’re unsure what you can or can’t do running and exercise wise at this time, checkout this helpful COVID exercise guide from Runner’s World.

-With so many options available knowing where to start can feel daunting.
-Check out this advice from Runners Need for choosing your running shoes.
+With so many options available, knowing where to start with trainers can feel daunting.
+Check out this advice from Runners Need for choosing your ideal running shoes.
 It’s all about comfort.

 What plan should I choose, what are my friends following, how do I become a better runner at that distance?
 There are so many questions around what will work.